assogbg/kubernetes_BD/6-CONFIGMAPS_SECRETS/secrets.md

 They are different way of creating a secret:

 #### *command-line:*
-> kubectl create secret generic mySecretName --from-literal=password=PH
+> kubectl create secret generic mySecretName --from-literal=password=test

 ![](./pics/secret_1.png)